Doug-MacDowell/antenna-calculator/README.md

 ## Usage

-Very simple - when prompted, just enter the frequency in MHz.
+Very simple - when prompted, just enter the frequency in MHz, using decimal notation.
 The program will only accept frequencies between 1.8 MHz and 30 MHZ, which covers the most of the high-frequency portion of the radio spectrum.
+The result will be the antenna length, expressed in feet.

 Examples:
 (1) An amateur (ham) radio operator wants to construct a wire antenna for the 20-meter band, centered on